xoxzo/blog.xoxzo.com/content/Industry/voice-or-text-en.md

 series_index: 3

 It’s hard to think of a different reality with fewer choices for communication, but a little over 20 years ago there was only one reliable means of distance communication: landline phones.
 Nowadays, with a plethora of different text or voice-based apps, and even with some differentials like the use of emoticons or even video calls, it’s hard to imagine that the landline phone was so important for business and personal matters.
+Mobile communication, which started with [1G in the ‘80s](https://blog.xoxzo.com/en/2018/07/24/history-of-1g/) was the first step in changing the way we communicate on a scale that was unimaginable at that time.
+Now we have so many options to reach out to someone: email, SMS messages, phone, video call, and so on.

 ![phone](/images/oldphone.jpg)
 _"Yes, we're always up to date regarding new technology, rest assured"_